How AI Agents and Copilot Studio Redefine Automation

 Copilot Studio Licensing Changes

 As Copilot Studio usage increases, a new licensing option enables the billing of Copilot Studio messages on a pay-as-you-go basis.
-This consumptive billing through Azure subscriptions will be available as an alternative to capacity-based billing.
+This consumptive billing through Azure subscriptions is available as an alternative to capacity-based billing.

 AI Agents: Customer Examples